nalimuradov/clickbait/README.md

 #### Introduction:

 Clickbait has been around since the dawn of the internet and continues to strive as advertisers pay based on page view counts.
-Especially on YouTube, creators must maximize views in order to earn money and grow their channel.
+For example on YouTube, creators want to maximize views in order to earn money and grow their channel.
+If a creator wants to catch the attention of a new viewer, they must do so with the only things they see on their recommended bar: the title of the video and the thumbnail image.
 To test the effects, I made regression models that only use features the user can see before clicking on the video: the title of the video and the thumbnail image.
 Using these basic regressors, I wanted to see how significantly the 'first impression' of a video can affect the amount of views it will get, if at all.
 Below are the results.

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img1.png "Sample recommended video")